zendesk/app_scaffold/README.md

 This directory contains custom tooling to process translations at build time:

 - translations-loader.js is used by Webpack to convert .json translation files to JavaScript objects, for the app itself.
-- translations-plugin.js is used to extract compulsory translation strings from the language json files that are used to display metadata about your app on the Zendesk Marketplace.
+- translations-plugin.js is used to extract compulsory translation strings from the language json files that are used to display metadata about your app on the Zendesk Apps Marketplace.

 #### .babelrc
 [.babelrc](https://babeljs.io/docs/en/babelrc.html) is the configuration file for babel compiler.